 The disciplinary procedure is a vital tool for the management, and if implemented systematically, it results in an improved and positive relationship between the management and the employees.
 This is a comprehensive procedure that ensures every employee working in the firm follow the set guidelines and procedures about the code of conduct in their daily operations.

-The disciplinary procedure is uniform by nature and categorically states how to behave in the workplace and what are the penalties that will be envied on the employees for not following them.
+The process is uniform by nature and categorically states how to behave in the workplace and what are the penalties that will be envied on the employees for not following them.
 The range is extensive and depends on the severity of the transgression.

-The disciplinary procedure is meant for every employee in an organization.
-The firm pays special attention to implementing a fair disciplinary process because it is aware of the fact that failure to follow a uniform and appropriate disciplinary procedure can result in legal penalties.
+This Process is meant for every employee in an organization.
+The firm pays special attention to implementing a fair process because it is aware of the fact that failure to follow a uniform and appropriate disciplinary procedure can result in legal penalties.

 Types of Disciplinary procedures